pip-services/pip-services-docs/content/en/python/commons/reflect/recursive_object_reader.md

 ### Static methods

 #### get_properties
-Get values of all properties in specified object and its subobjects and returns them as a map.
+Gets values of all properties in specified object and its subobjects and returns them as a map.

 The object can be a user defined object, map or array.